KOZK: Analog-to-digital conversion

-As a part of the broadcast frequency repacking process following the 2016–2017 FCC incentive auction, KOZK was to relocate its digital signal to UHF channel 23 to UHF 16 by the November 30, 2018 deadline for the first group of television stations designated for repacking to shift to new digital allocations; KOZJ was to relocate its digital signal from UHF channel 25 to UHF 35 by the April 12, 2019 deadline for the second group of stations eligible for repacking to re-allocate.
-Using PSIP, KOZK continues to display its virtual channel number as 21, while KOZJ continues to display its virtual channel as 26.
+As a part of the broadcast frequency repacking process following the 2016–2017 FCC incentive auction, KOZK was to relocate its digital signal to UHF channel 23 to UHF 16 by the November 30, 2018, deadline for the first group of television stations designated for repacking to shift to new digital allocations; KOZJ was to relocate its digital signal from UHF channel 25 to UHF 35 by the April 12, 2019, deadline for the second group of stations eligible for repacking to re-allocate.
+KOZK continues to display its virtual channel number as 21, while KOZJ continues to display its virtual channel as 26.
 As of September 1, 2018, KOZJ relocated to UHF channel 35.
 KOZK relocated to UHF channel 16 on September 17 in coordination with KYTV.